opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 !!! tip "Tip"

-    Edit the higlighted lines above and replace `<server-ip>` with the IP address of the Jenkins server.
+    Edit the higlighted lines in the code above and replace `<server-ip>` with the IP address of the Jenkins server.

 #### 2. Now create a Kubernetes secret